 From Gilgit, some minivans go to Minapin (about 1.5 hours).
 I’ll be honest though – I highly recommend just hitchhiking.
 Public transport in Pakistan is crowded and only leaves when full, so hitchhiking is often a much faster and more comfortable way of getting around.

-If you’re hitchhiking, take any car to the turnoff from the Karakorum Highway towards Pissan and Minapin.
+If you’re hitchhiking, take any car to the turnoff from the Karakoram Highway towards Pissan and Minapin.
 From the turnoff, you can walk 3.7 kilometres to Minapin, or try hitchhiking with another vehicle.

 Check out my detailed Rakaposhi Base Camp hiking guide for more info on the incredible hike.